ReticulatedSpline/aulos/README.md

 - [ ] Browse local library by artist, album, and m3u playlist

-- [ ] Compatibility with the AdaFruit PiTFT touch display

 ### V2

 - [ ] View all ID3 tags and other song metadata